-- 1. Talk to your advisor. - After talking to your advisor, send an email to ExtendedLearning@mayvillestate.edu stating your name, your student id number, and the Catalog number (i.e. ENGL 120) and name of the course you would like to drop.
-You cannot drop the course in ConnectND on your own.
+- Degree-seeking students should consult with their advisor. - 2.
+Send an email to records@mayvillestate.edu stating name, student id number, and the Catalog number (i.e. ENGL 120) and name of the course to drop.
+An attempt to drop course(s) in ConnectND by the student will be unsuccessful.